abilian/kenobix/README.md

 - Full API compatibility with KenobiDB
 - 90%+ test coverage (81 tests covering all features)
 - Complete documentation suite (Getting Started, ODM Guide, Performance Guide, API Reference)

----

-**Made with ⚡ by improving on the excellent work of Harrison Erd**